zettlrobert/notes/flutter/README.md

 ### Building Widget Tree
 * Scaffold --> basic design and Structure for Application
 * MaterialApp Widget uses Scaffold Widget uses appBar Widget which takes a Text Widget
+* Always add comma after
+* flutter format path - formats code

+## Different Types of Widgets
+* Vislible Widdgets
+  * Output & Input
+  * Raised Button, Text, Card
+  * **Draw onto the screen**
+* Invisible Widgets
+  * Layout & Controll
+  * Row(),.
+COlumn(), ListView()
+  * **Give App Structure and controll**

+### Connect Buttons and Functions
+* All Data Widget uses should belong into the class so that it is a Standalone Widget
+* onPressed wants to execute a function, pointer has to be passed --> function without ()
+* Pass name of cuntion to button not result of function execution
+* if you need a function in only one place, you can use a annonymous function
+* () => {} // one line expression
+* () {} // For longer function body

+### Updating Widget Data, understanding State
+* items from Lists(arraylike) are accessed with . (object methods) or []
+* **Whats State**: State is Data Information used by the App
+  * App State: Authenticated User, lOaded Job...
+  * Widget State: Which Question is sleected is a loading spinner displayed

+Stateless
+* Data can change externally
+* Getrs rerendererd when Input Data changes

+Stateful
+* Data can change
+* Widget has internal State
+* Updates Userinterface by internal State change or external Data change

+### State
+* State is a generic class form Flutter
+* State is persistend and attached to widget --> element in user Interface
+* class that extends state needs to be conected to Widget class
+* < WidgetName > <- add Pionter to Class
+* setState usually takes annonouymus function and takes the expressions which change the state